rmsk2/Hello_Foenix256_Jr/README.md

 In order to format an SD card enter the DOS utility by typing the command `/DOS` at the BASIC prompt.
 In the DOS CLI use the `mkfs`command in order to format an SD card.

-## Remarks about the source code

-The file `api.asm` contains the API definition of the TinyCore Kernel.
-I took this [copy](https://github.com/paulscottrobson/superbasic/blob/main/source/common/api/api.asm) from the `superbasic` source code because that has to match the Kernel which is installed on my system.

 ## Setting up the emulator

 I am using Ubuntu 22.04 so all the following information is in principle specific to this platform but it should be easy to